 Place allspice, brown sugar, garlic, Scotch bonnet peppers, thyme, scallions, cinnamon, nutmeg, salt, pepper, and soy sauce in a food processor.
 Blend until smooth.

-With a sharp knife, score the thick fat on the pork shoulder into a diamond pattern, but do not cut into the meat.
+With a sharp knife, carefully score the thick fat of the pork shoulder into a diamond pattern, trying to not cut into the meat.

-Using gloved hands, press and massage a thick coating of the jerk sauce on the exterior of the pork so it is completely covered with a thick coat.
+Press and massage a thick coating of the jerk sauce on the exterior of the pork so it is completely covered—gloves are encouraged for this process.
 Refrigerate any leftover sauce as long as it hasn't been in contact with the raw pork.
-It will keep for a month or more.
+It will keep for 4 to 5 weeks.

 Place the pork in a roasting pan and cover with a lid, foil, or plastic wrap.
 Refrigerate to marinate at least 24 hours or for up to two days.